Misto0o/Mist.AI/README.md

   - **Offline Support**: Thanks to PWA, you can interact with Mist.AI even when you’re offline!
   - **How to Install**: Visit the site on your mobile browser, and you’ll see an install prompt to add it to your home screen.

+### 🧠 **Session-Based Memory Improvements**
+- **Session-based memory** is now more powerful!
+Mist.AI remembers your previous interactions while you're on the page, allowing for more personalized and continuous conversations instead of 10 chats in memory its now 25!
+- **Memory Improvements**: The AI will better recall past exchanges and adjust responses accordingly, enhancing your user experience.

+### 🔧 **OCR.space Image Uploading**
+- **OCR Integration**: Mist.AI now uses **OCR.space** for image uploads, allowing users to upload images and documents for text extraction and analysis.

+### 💻 **VS Code Format for Code Snippets**
+- **Ask Mist.AI for code**: You can now ask Mist.AI for code examples, and they will be returned in **VS Code (CodeMirror)** format for better readability and easier use in your own projects.
+- **Code Formatting**: Mist.AI handles code formatting beautifully with syntax highlighting and clear structure, just like you would see in your IDE.

-### 🔧 **Improved Commands and Code Input**
+### 🔧 **Improved Sidebar & UI Enhancements**
-- **Code Input:** You can now input and execute **code snippets** directly within the chat.
-Mist.AI will return the results based on the code provided.
-- **Fixed Command Handling:**
-  - The `/help` command has been added, providing users with a detailed list of available commands and their descriptions.
+- **Revamped Sidebar**: The sidebar has been completely redesigned for better usability and aesthetics.
-  - Enhanced stability of slash commands for smoother interactions.
+  - **New Edit Button**: Added an **Edit** button for customizing some of the sidebar’s contents.
+  - The sidebar now adapts better to smaller screens and offers a smoother experience across devices.

 ### 🆕 **New `/help` Command**
-- **Functionality:**
+- **Functionality**:
   - Type `/help` to receive a list of all available commands.
   - Provides a quick reference for both common and advanced features available within Mist.AI.

 ### 🛠 **Bug Fixes & AI Improvements**
 - **Better AI response handling** – More natural and intelligent replies.
-- **Paperclip Icon** – Now clearly indicates that users can upload either images or files.
 - **Fixed random AI model switching** – Ensures stable interaction with Gemini AI & Command R AI.
 - **Improved `/riddle` command** – Now blurs the answer for a fair challenge!